Confused man looking at food in refrigerator because he doesn't know what foods to avoid with psoriasis

 Keep at it

 For some people, immediate relief is experienced once diet changes are made, but for others, it may take weeks to see improvement.
-Once you have eliminated trigger foods, you should give it some time to see how your body and skin responds.
+Once you have eliminated trigger foods, you should give it some time to see how your body and skin respond.

 Make sure you stick to your diet changes.
 It may take some time for your body to heal and repair, but in the long run, your body and skin will both benefit.